-Buying a disability converted car is a big investment.
-Thankfully there are various funding organisations that may be able to contribute to the costs of your car.
-Each of these organisations have their own qualification criteria so it’s best that you contact them directly to find out if you meet their criteria.
+Have you ever wondered about the chances of getting funding for your disability converted car?
+Buying a disability converted car is a big time and cost investment.
+Thankfully, there are various funding organisations that may be able to contribute to these costs.
+Each has their own qualification criteria, so it is best you contact them directly to find out if you meet their criteria.

-- National Disability Insurance Scheme (NDIS) – The NDIS is a national scheme aimed at supporting people with disabilities and their families.
-The NDIS provides Australians under the age of 65 who have a permanent and significant disability with reasonable and necessary supports to live an ordinary life.
-Under the NDIS people can claim funding support to make modifications that allow them to access or drive a vehicle.
+- National Disability Insurance Scheme (NDIS): A national scheme that supports people with disabilities and their families.
+It provides them with reasonable and necessary supports to live an ordinary life.
+NDIS participants can claim funding support to make modifications that allow them to access or drive a vehicle.

-- Department of Veterans’ Affairs (DVA) – DVA provides support to current and former serving members and their families through a range of benefits, including vehicle modifications.
+- Department of Veterans’ Affairs (DVA): Provides support to current and former serving members and their families through a range of benefits, including vehicle modifications.

-- Independent Living Centre, WA – The Independent Living Centre manages two grant programs for individuals with disabilities, including funding for disability related vehicle modifications.
+- Independent Living Centre, WA: Manages two grant programs for individuals with disabilities, including funding for disability-related vehicle modifications.

-- Insurance Commission of Western Australia (ICWA) – ICWA manage injury insurance claims and pay for treatment and other expenses for those injured in vehicle crashes through the fault of another driver.
+- Insurance Commission of Western Australia (ICWA): Manages injury insurance claims and pays for treatment and other expenses for those injured in vehicle crashes through the fault of another driver.

-- Motor Accident Commission (MAC) – MAC is responsible for the management of all South Australian CTP claims
+- Motor Accident Commission (MAC): MAC manages all South Australian CTP claims.

-- Motor Accidents Insurance Board (MAIB) – MAIB administers the funding and payment of Tasmania’s compulsory third party motor accident insurance scheme.
+- Motor Accidents Insurance Board (MAIB): Administers the funding and payment of Tasmania’s CTP motor accident insurance scheme.

-- National Injury Insurance Scheme, Queensland (NIISQ) – NIISQ is a no-fault scheme that provides necessary and reasonable lifetime treatment, care and support to those who sustain eligible serious personal injuries in a motor vehicle accident in Queensland.
+- National Injury Insurance Scheme, Queensland (NIISQ): A no-fault scheme that provides necessary and reasonable lifetime treatment, care and support to those who sustain eligible serious personal injuries in a motor vehicle accident in Queensland.

-- State-Wide Equipment Program (SWEP) – SWEP provides subsidies towards the cost of equipment and/or modifications to Victorian residents to help improve independence in your home, assist in community participation and support families and carers in their role.
+- State-Wide Equipment Program (SWEP): Provides subsidies towards the cost of equipment and/or modifications to Victorian residents to help improve independence in their home, assist in community participation and support families and carers in their role.

-- Workcover NSW – Help provide work injury related vehicle modifications.
+- Workcover NSW: Helps provide work injury-related vehicle modifications.

-- Work Safe VIC – Assist with work injury related vehicle modifications.
+- Work Safe VIC: Assists with work injury-related vehicle modifications.

 If you want to learn more about disability converted cars, download our A-Z Guide on Disability Converted Cars to learn everything you need to know about buying, owning and maintaining a disability converted vehicle.